ocp-te-isv/aks_varnish_jboss/poc_architecture.md

 ## AKS Wildfly

-Wildfly instances are planned to be run with 4 vCores and 4 GB RAM, at a concentration of 4 instances per AKS node.
+Wildfly instances are planned to be run with 4 vCores and 4 GB RAM, at a concentration of 3 instances per AKS node.
 The assumption is that the majority of load measured on the hardware instances was related to the MySQL traffic, which was co-hosted with 4 Wildfly instances.

-We currently plan with 6 instances during peak load.
+Current tests showed sufficient performance with 9 wildfly instances across 3 Nodes in the AKS Service for peak load.

-This assumption is being validated in the application performance tests.
+This assumption is being further validated in the application performance tests.

 Due to other services running on the servers, we will likely need more than 16 GB.